Drafted: ROUND: 3 - Pick Number: 95 (CIN)

 Scouting Report: Strengths

-- A natural leader of the Alabama defense and posses a high football IQ with great instincts
+- A natural leader of the Alabama defense and possesses a high football IQ with great instincts

 - Smooth hips and fluid in coverage